-The Fundamentals Exam (jointly developed / owned by Soil Science Australia and the Soil Science Society of America) consists of 150 multiple choice questions on the topics listed in the Performance Objectives.
-Soil Science Australia considers the Performance Objectives to contain the minimum professional competencies required by soil scientists working on environmental and agricultural problems in Australia.
+The Soil Fundamentals Exam is jointly developed and owned by Soil Science Australia and the Soil Science Society of America and consists of 150 multiple choice questions on the topics listed in the Soil Fundamentals Performance Objectives.
+The Soil Fundamentals Performance Objectives represent the minimum professional competencies required by soil scientists working on environmental and agricultural problems in Australia.

 The cost of sitting the Soil Fundamentals Exam is set on an annual basis.
 As a guide, the cost of sitting the exam is approximately US$200.
 Because the Soil Fundamentals Exam is currently offered online, an additional US$60 is charged for the exam proctoring service.
 Registration for the Soil Science Australia Soil Fundamentals Exam is currently via the Soil Science Society of America website, however we strongly recommend prospective applicants contact the CPSS Officer for Soil Science Australia prior to registering.